zachfeelin/philOS/README.md

-This is a final project for the CTY Bristol site FRCS-BRI23
+*This is a final project for the CTY Bristol site FRCS-BRI23*

+# philOS
+**run philOSmain.java to start the program**

+# Credits
+Credit to: @Akill32 - Kevin - William